Codex use case

 Introduction

-When you are moving from one stack to another, you can leverage codex to map and execute a controlled migration: routing, data models, configuration, auth, background jobs, build tooling, deployment, tests, or even the language and framework conventions themselves.
+When you are moving from one stack to another, you can leverage Codex to map and execute a controlled migration: routing, data models, configuration, auth, background jobs, build tooling, deployment, tests, or even the language and framework conventions themselves.

 Codex is useful here because it can inventory the legacy system, map old concepts to new ones, and land the change in checkpoints instead of one giant rewrite.
 That matters when you are moving off a legacy framework, porting to a new runtime, or incrementally replacing one stack with another while the product still has to keep working.